 Category Archives: Nutrition

 Clients, friends, and family are always asking me for really interesting food menu ideas and I spend a lot of time coming up with my own recipes.
 I also love 2 recipe books which I use a great deal and not just for the recipes but also for all the prep and lifestyle tips that both of these 2 cookbooks offer.
 Most people I recommend these 2 books to have loved how informative they are.
 One is written and beautifully illustrated by one of my wonderful past teachers, Eva Cabaca.
-It is a vegan cookbook called Earthly & Divine and whether you are a vegan or not this book will show you how [Continue reading…]
+It is a vegan cookbook called Earthly & Divine and whether you are a vegan or not this book will show you how to expand your menu ideas.
+I [Continue reading…]

 It is cheaper and more nutritious to make your own porridge.
 Have bags of organic whole grains on hand like millet, brown rice, or buckwheat groats, and grind up 3 tablespoons in your coffee grinder and add to 1 cup of water; keep stirring to prevent lumping and bring to boil; then lower to simmer for 3 to 5 minutes until desired thickness is achieved; this makes 1 portion.
 You are getting far more wholesome nutrients in fresh ground grains then with ground grains that have been sitting in a box for months/years on a shelf.
 Or if you prefer oatmeal stick to making steel-cut oats; however, these take longer to cook.
 Be sure to add your own favorite ingredients [Continue reading…]